 K-20 Education Collaborative Education Advisory Board

 The purpose of the K-20 Education Collaborative Advisory Board (ECAB) is to help The Lincy Institute in its mission to increase the capacity of nonprofit education agencies and organizations to improve education in Southern Nevada.
-By providing expertise and professional insight, the advisory board will guide The Lincy Institute in its efforts to identify community priorities and develop research-informed K-20 education policies and practices.
+By providing expertise and professional insight, the advisory board guides The Lincy Institute in its efforts to identify community priorities and develop research-informed K-20 education policies and practices.

 Las Vegas Promise Neighborhood Initiative